Bendara8/8602-Computer/docs/simulator.md

 <a name="circuit-definition"></a>
 ## Circuit Definition
-Circuit definitions contain three definition sections: one for busses, one for nets, and one for chips.
+Circuit definitions contain three definition sections: one for buses, one for nets, and one for chips.
 A net is essentially a wire that connects any number of chips together through their pins.
 A bus is collection of nets that form a single value.
-The sections can be split up and rearranged in any way, provided that busses and nets referenced in chip definition sections are defined prior to that section.
+The sections can be split up and rearranged in any way, provided that buses and nets referenced in chip definition sections are defined prior to that section.
 Comment lines begin with a hash symbol `#` and are ignored.
 Comments can occur on any line, provided that they are the last thing on that line.
 Below is an example circuit definition for an 8-bit adder/subtractor.
 ```
 # Example 8-bit Adder/Subtractor